JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 In the distance I could see my sister slowly walking towards us.
 She wasn’t happy and had a scowl on her face.
 She neither complimented me or insulted me.
 She just stood their glowering.

 “Come!
 Let’s go back and get the blanket and go home!” my dad said.
+So we all walked back… Except for me, who rode slowly next to my dad as his hand gently held the handlebars to help me keep slow speed balance.

+Soon enough we were back home and the red bike was back in its usual place in the living room.
+My calves hurt a bit, but I felt fine.

 ***